-A significant competitive advantage of CDMA450 is that it can provide advanced telecommunication services over wide areas economically due to the enhanced propagation characteristics enabled by the low frequency band.
-By combining the expanded range of the 450 MHz frequency band with the benefits of CDMA2000ís industry-leading spectral efficiency, superior voice capacity, greater broadband data speeds, lower latency and quality of services (QoS) features, CDMA450 presents a powerful value proposition for operators and customers alike.
+A significant advantage of CDMA450 is that it can provide advanced telecommunication services over wide areas economically due to enhanced propagation characteristics enabled by the low frequency band.
+By combining the expanded range of the 450 MHz frequency band with the benefits of CDMA2000ís spectral efficiency, voice capacity, broadband data speeds, lower latency and quality of services (QoS) features, CDMA450 presents a powerful value proposition for operators and customers alike.

-Leading infrastructure vendors are playing an active role in deploying CDMA450 services worldwide.
 There is a broad range of commercially available CDMA450 devices that includes fixed wireless phones, desktop modems, machine-to-machine modules, ultra low-cost handsets and USB thumb-drive modems.
-Multi-band (CDMA450/CDMA800) and multi-mode (CDMA450/GSM900) WorldModeTM devices allow customers to enjoy the benefits of broader international roaming services.

-Due to its superior performance and economics, there is significant momentum behind the deployment of CDMA450 across Africa, Asia, Europe and Latin America.
-It is rapidly becoming the technology of choice for providing universal access to services that will help increase social and economic prosperity.
-Millions of people are using the technology in densely populated urban areas as well as sparsely-populated rural areas to communicate, connect to the Internet and benefit from innovative data solutions.
+There is significant momentum behind the deployment of 450 across Africa, Asia, Europe and Latin America.
+It is becoming the technology of choice for providing universal access to services that will help increase social and economic prosperity.

 1. The 450 MHz band includes sub-bands in the frequency ranges of 410-430 MHz, 450-470 MHz and 470-490 MHz.